h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 The variable importance tells us which features were considered important when the model was being trained.
 We can see the list is ordered from most to least important.
 At the top is cool_pwr_pct and this feature is expected to be high in importance because the Hydraulic cooling condition needs power in order to function at full efficiency.
 It looks like tsc_temp and tsb_temp are also important for the Hydraulic cooling condition and that makes sense because the temperature can have a major impact on the Hydraulic cooler’s efficiency.
 If the temperature is high, that could be a sign there is a problem with the Hydraulic cooler.
 The variable importance shows what variables are most crucial when the model is making the prediction for Hydraulic cooling conditions.

+3\.
+In the Driverless AI dashboard, let’s change from the summary view to the **P-R metrics view**.

 ![DAI Exp PR Metrics Best](./assets/dai-exp-pr-metrics-best.jpg)

 **Figure 3:** Experiment PR Metrics for Hydraulic System Cooling Condition

-3\.
-In the Driverless AI dashboard, let’s change from the summary view to the P-R metrics view.

 These metrics are used to evaluate the quality of the multinomial classification model that was built.
-By clicking on the dot in the top right corner of the graph, we can see the best **F1**, **ACC** and **MCC** values for our scorer.
-We see the **recall** is 0.9982, **precision** is 0.9982, F1 is 0.9982 and MCC is 0.9973.
+By clicking on the dot in the top right corner of the graph, we can see the following best values for our scorer:

+- **Recall** is 0.9982
+- **Precision** is 0.9982
+- **F1** is 0.9982
+- **MCC** is 0.9973

 **Recall** is a measure of completeness or quantity of the results obtained by the model [2].
 It is the ratio of the number of predictions divided by all the actual labels [2].
 For example, let’s say the number of predictions for the hydraulic cooling condition operating at reduced efficiency occurs 30% of the time, but there are 40% actual labels, then the recall is ¾.
 In the Driverless AI dashboard, we see the recall is 99.82%, which means the quantity of the results obtained by the model is nearly complete.